Hire Integrations Engineers

 - Collaborate closely with external teams to provide solutions that are specific to the demands of the clients.

-- Contribute to the synchronization and automated testing techniques.
+- Contribute to the synchronisation and automated testing techniques.

 - Create effective front-end scripts to help with integrations.